 What If Your Baby Is Not Babbling?

 Do not panic if the baby does not babble since there could be many reasons behind it.
 According to experts, speech delays are temporary and common; one in five children learns to speak later than their peers (7).
 Discuss the possible causes with a doctor.
 A pediatrician would speak to the parents about the baby’s achievement of other milestones and take the child’s medical history.
 A diagnosis for an underlying reason may be required, depending on the factors or conditions noticed in the baby.
-Some babies may be subjected to hearing test, based on their assessment.
+Some babies may be subjected to a hearing test, based on their assessment.

 Frequently Asked Questions